-Avoiding dehydration is another challenge — sweat losses can be in excess of three litres during hard stages, and riders may need to consume up to 10 litres a day to maintain fluid balance.
+Avoiding dehydration in hot weather is another challenge — sweat losses can be in excess of three litres during hard stages, and riders may need to consume up to 10 litres a day to maintain fluid balance.

-Fluid is lost through sweat and breath, and losses are exacerbated in the heat.
+Fluid is lost through sweat and breath, and losses are exacerbated in hot weather.
 But it’s not just fluid — electrolytes such as sodium and potassium also need to be replaced to avoid the risk of hyponatremia, or low sodium levels, a potentially fatal condition that can be caused by overdrinking plain water.

 “The sodium content in an electrolyte drink is crucial in helping the riders keep fluid balance in their body.
 Up to a litre an hour can be lost in the heat at altitude in the mountains,” explains Barraclough.

-Hydration starts at breakfast when riders drink fresh fruit or vegetable juice.
+“Pre-hydrating starts in the morning by putting extra electrolytes in the rider's drinks,” Scheirlynck says.
 Taking on fluids then becomes an all-day task whether the riders are on their bikes or not.

 After each stage recovery takes precedence, with the priority on replenishing glycogen stores and helping muscles recover as quickly as possible.